 I generally don’t have any complain on touchpads even though they sucks, because it is an essential part for a laptop.
-However, my experience with this netbook’s touchpad is just as horrible as having a poo in bushes.
-You know that kind of feeling that grasses poking your butt but you have no choice but to finish your “business”.
+However, my experience with this netbook’s touchpad is just plain horrible.

 That’s not the end, the left and right click buttons are so stiff that I have to press with extra force and precision to have it work.
-Holding down the button?
-H.A.H.A.H.A.
+Holding down the button are even worst.

 - Decent processor for a netbook